Land Use

 Regional Food System Plan

-This Plan will address the food system from a regional planning perspective and is aimed at identifying how to achieve several objectives concerned with ensuring accessible and affordable healthy and fresh food options for all residents, reducing economic and health disparities, supporting locally owned and sustainable farming operations, and preserving productive agricultural land and sensitive natural resources.
+The Regional Food System Plan will address the food system from a regional planning perspective and is aimed at identifying how to achieve several objectives for the Region concerned with ensuring accessible and affordable healthy and fresh food options, reducing economic and health disparities, supporting locally owned and sustainable farming operations, and preserving productive agricultural land and sensitive natural resources.

 Key objectives of the plan include: